Denver-Devs/denverdevs.org/docs/resources/recruiter-guidelines/index.md

 next: false
 ---
 # Recruiter Guidelines
 A few tips, tricks, and some rules for recruiters when posting to Denver Devs Slack or Discourse.

 ## Do's
 * Be humble -- developers have the ability/incentive to work with each other to get hired, but we're happy to give you that money
 * Mentor -- developers who are new don't always know the ropes, and you can create a great reputation by introducing people in healthy and productive ways
 * Develop your own career -- the more specific you get with the technology and learning the trends, the better you'll be able to match up opportunities and talent
 * Network people -- recruitment doesn't always have to be about the hire, and developers should work with you more if you connect them when they need it since you are a "gatekeeper"
-* Make it profitible -- you aren't doing these services for free, but be creative about convincing people to work with you
+* Make it profitable -- you aren't doing these services for free, but be creative about convincing people to work with you
 * Host and sponsor community events -- this is a great way to make your presence known as a support to the community
 * Promote diversity of identity and thought and good industry principles -- you should convince hiring managers if they need convincing how this will improve their bottom line